abcdefghijklmnopqrmnopqrstuvwxyz/WaFinal/README.md

 # WA Final Project - Virtual Gallery

-Website for looking at online arts..
+Website for looking at online arts.

 Used technologies:
 ```